techidaily/site-fox-glue/source/_posts/in-2024-capture-every-angle-top-360-streaming-devices-reviewed.md

 ![Ricoh Theta S](https://images.wondershare.com/filmora/article-images/ricoh-theta-s.jpg)

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599952&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>Epubor Ultimate for Mac:Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/GU08CQVsZz0?si=V-SvPfzRsQysMS0e" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## 3\.
 Insta 360-Nano

 [Insta 360 Nano](https://www.insta360.com/product/insta360-nano/) is a beautiful compact camera unit for iPhone users.
 You will love to use your device screen as view finder with this 360 camera.
 It possesses two lenses with 210 degree focus each, that can cover everything from all directions and memories are stored directly into SDCard.
 However, this device does not offer 4K resolution so it could be considered a better option for casual needs.
 You will have to wait for one hour to fully charge its battery and then it will start capturing breath taking shoots.
 You need to pay $199.00 only to won this device.